 - You will need to pay 0.5% duty, which is rounded up to the nearest £5.00.

 When selling the shares, there may be a Capital Gains Tax requirement if you make profit.
 More information about this can be found on the Gov UK website.

 Sometimes shares must be transferred to somebody else for sad reasons.
 If a shareholder dies, the ownership of their shares can be passed on to a named beneficiary, if outlined in their will.
 If this happens, the company director can fill out a stock transfer form.
 However, this may not be allowed if there are restrictions in place within the articles of association that prohibit share transfers to non-members.

 Many companies include provisions in a shareholder’s agreement to deal with the death of a shareholder.
 It is common for an agreement to dictate that upon the death of a shareholder, the shares will be passed on to a specific person or be made available for purchase by the company and their existing company members.

-The death of a shareholder is a particularly complex area for many businesses, so we recommend you to consult a solicitor when preparing the shareholders agreement.
+The death of a shareholder is a particularly complex area for many businesses, so we recommend consulting a solicitor when preparing the shareholders agreement.

 There is a chance that the company director and shareholder do not agree on everything.
 In these situations, it is possible that after a dispute the director wishes to remove the shareholder.